Dr. Alex Stone, DPT, CSCS

 For a massage gun for cellulite, there are two approaches to amplitude:

 These provide deeper hits but percuss with less frequency (or fewer percussions per minute).
 Unlike devices with lower amplitude, these devices provide harder hits but rev slower.
-We say a massage gun has a high amplitude when its stroke length is 13-16mm.
+We say a massage gun has a high amplitude when its stroke length is 14-16mm.

 While these devices can’t provide a deep tissue massage, they percuss faster and can be intense, sometimes proving very effective.

-Our Advice Then for cellulite treatment, we would recommend the following:
+Our Advice: Then, for a massage gun for cellulite, we would recommend the following:

-2. Or you can opt for the high amplitude devices if you prefer a deep tissue massage.
 These will do the same job as the “sweets spot” ones but will be punchier.
 With these kinds of devices, the massage reaches deep into the muscle tissue.
-Even for those with big muscles (perhaps stubborn cellulite), these devices can get through.
-The intensity comes from the hard hits rather than fast vibrations like we saw with the medium-amplitude devices.

-Our Advice
+Our Advice:

 However, you don’t need 60lbs. of stall force to combat cellulite.
 Our “sweet spot” for stall force would be 35-45lbs.
 All our recommendations below have enough stall force to allow for optimal effects on cellulite.

-Our Advice
+Our Advice:

 Both categories will work fine, even for sensitive skin (areas).
 How?
-Well, devices come with different attachments for different parts of the body.
-For sensitive skin, look out for softer attachments – like the cushioned head attachment.
+Well, percussion massagers come with various attachments for different parts of the body.

 That’s why we verify this information using our noise meters.
 All our picks are quiet enough and will not disturb a normal conversation.

-Ergonomics – Everybody has seen a T-shaped massage gun, and to be honest, it is boring.
+Everybody has seen a T-shaped massage gun, and to be honest, it is boring.
 We love devices that try to innovate and come up with something unique.
 Guns like Ekrin 365 and Bob and Brad D6 Pro have tried to innovate.
 Theraguns are also great with their highly ergonomic devices.

-Weight – It matters a lot, especially for women.
+It matters a lot, especially for women.
 A massage gun for cellulite should not be too heavy.
 Originally, massage guns were hefty tools, but recent designs have become lighter.
 In our opinion, the device to treat cellulite should not weigh more than 2.3 pounds – ideally, it should be below 2 pounds.

-However, a standard ball or flat attachment is good for most body parts – including the parts you will be targeting here; glutes, quads, and hamstrings.
-The bullet attachment is good for trigger areas, while the cushioned attachment is for delicate (bony) areas or sensitive skin.
+However, a standard ball or a flat attachment is suitable for most body parts, including the ones you will be targeting here: glutes, quads, and hamstrings.

-Battery Capacity and Time on Battery – This shouldn’t be a problem with most massage guns these days.
-That is because most guns can go for 1-2 weeks on a single charge.
-Another thing, bigger batteries only add more unnecessary weight to the device.
+This shouldn’t be a problem with most massage guns these days.
+That is because most percussion massage guns can go for 1-2 weeks on a single charge.
+Additionally, larger batteries only add unnecessary weight to the device.

-Overall value for the money – Don’t overpay for a device with poor performance when you can get something better for less.
+Don’t overpay for a muscle massager with poor performance when you can get something better for less.
 Examples just below.

 Best Massage Guns for Cellulite – Our Recommendations, Explained

-Ekrin 365 – Best Overall
+Ekrin 365 – Best massage gun for cellulite

 Ekrin 365 Massage Gun Box Bg